Salamander Science and Regenerative Medicine

 - Does Cartilage Regeneration Work? — A review of knee cartilage “patching” with autologous chondrocyte implantation (ACI), one of the only examples of true regeneration produced by high-tech medicine.
 To a point.

 - Zapped!
-Does TENS work for pain? — The peculiar popularity of being gently zapped with electrical stimulation therapy
+Do TENS and friends work for pain? — The peculiar popularity of being gently zapped with various kinds of electrical stimulation therapy

 - Does Platelet-Rich Plasma Injection Work? — An interesting treatment idea for arthritis, tendinopathy, muscle strain and more